Second presidency of Alan García: Home Affairs

 Only the next day, the Yanacocha mine ceased operations entirely, over the protests of the villagers.
 Quickly, Jorge Del Castillo, Juan Valdivia and Pilar Mazzetti were branded as inefficient in their positions for allowing the conflict leading to such an outcome.
 On 29 August, after difficult negotiations in the office of Prime Minister of Peru, it was agreed to address the needs of Yanacocha Cajamarca and reopen their puertas.

-On 8 September 2006, initiated the project against illiteracy, accompanied by Education Minister José Antonio Chang and Labor Minister Susana Pinilla.
+On 8 September 2006, initiated the project against illiteracy, accompanied by Education Minister José Antonio Chang and Labour Minister Susana Pinilla.
 His government invested about 350 million Peruvian new soles annually to support this project, hoping to end illiteracy in 2011.
 The next day, he received his first major demonstration against the government, led by the General Confederation of Workers of Peru and Ollanta Humala, causing great congestion on major roadways of Lima.
-The march was aimed, García sue fulfilling his campaign promises.
+The march was aimed, at García sue fulfilling his campaign promises.

 To not have more accidents, Garcia launched the plan "Zero Tolerance", which seeks to those vehicles that do not meet even a Requista, unable to navigate the roads.
 He was accompanied by Verónica Zavala Lombardi.
 The 8 January 2007, the assessment was conducted for teachers of Peru, a program that was rejected by Trade Union of Education Workers of Peru and its Secretary General Caridad Montes considered inadequate and also by the demonization of the victims were being teachers, the process was proposed by President García with the approval of important political and social leaders.
 On 11 January 2007, Congress rejected his project to apply the death penalty for those who commit acts of terrorism, voting for the APRA and Fujimorist and against the Nationalists, upepistas, and members of National Unity and Parliamentary. the same day, however, proposed a referendum to ask the people on this matter, although would take place before a constitutional change since the Constitution does not allow referendums to restrict fundamental rights (in this case life).

 On this matter, was criticized by both opposition leaders.
 Ollanta Humala expressed his opposition to the views of the President on the raid Inter-American Court of Human Rights, claiming that Peru must abide by.
 Similarly, Lourdes Flores said that Garcia can not return to "have caprices" as he had during his first term in the case of the nationalization of banks and not pay the foreign debt.

 Scandals

 Petrogate Scandal

-In October 2008, spread audios between government officials negotiating the delivery of oil blocks to a foreign company.
-After the audio was revealed in which involves the Prime Minister Jorge Del Castillo and Minister Juan Valdivia, Cabinet members resigned their positions to President Alan García.
+In October 2008, spread of audios between government officials negotiating the delivery of oil blocks to a foreign company.
+After the audio was revealed which involves the Prime Minister Jorge Del Castillo and Minister Juan Valdivia, Cabinet members resigned their positions to President Alan García.
 Garcia lamented and accepted the resignation of the cabinet.
 Following the resignation of the Council of Ministers, Governor of Lambayeque Yehude Simon was appointed Prime Minister of Peru, succeeding Jorge Del Castillo.